Plantoïd | Dewi Brunet

 Monochromes | Yannick Jacquet & Otto Lindholm

-Monochromes is a hybrid project at the intersection of music, light and colour, a collaboration between visual artist Yannick Jacquet and composer/double bassist Otto Lindholm.
+This installation is a collaboration between visual artist Yannick Jacquet and composer/double bassist Otto Lindholm.

 At the heart of Monochromes is a series of 12 unique compositions for double bass and looper, each lasting a fixed 5 minutes.
 Each composition focuses on a specific note of the musical scale, to which is freely associated a luminous hue, thought of as a sound colour.
-The result is a chromatic alphabet – the 12 semitones of Western music – that questions our relationship with representations.
+The result is a chromatic alphabet: the 12 semitones of Western music.

 CREDITS :